don4of4/Herobrine/README.md

 Setup
 -----

-* Download the latest MCP from: [http://mcp.ocean-labs.de/index.php/MCP_Releases](http://mcp.ocean-labs.de/index.php/MCP_Releases)
+* Download the latest MCP from: [http://mcp.ocean-labs.de/index.php/MCP_Releases](http://mcp.ocean-labs.de/index.php/MCP_Releases).
-* Setup MCP by adding /.minecraft/bin to the jars folder and running the decompile command
+* Setup MCP by adding /.minecraft/bin to the jars folder and running the decompile command.
-* Clone this repo in the eclipse directory
+* Clone this repo in the eclipse directory.
-* Open Eclipse and point your workspace to the eclipse directory
+* Open Eclipse and point your workspace to the eclipse directory.
-* Import this project in eclipse
+* Import this project in eclipse.
-* Change your run configurations to work with this project
+* Change your run configurations to work with this project.

 Coding Conventions
 ------------------